-The Poisson-Nernst-Planck/Density Functional Theory (PNP/DFT) model used here computes quickly (minutes for a whole current/voltage curve), computes the excess chemical potentials from thermodynamic formulas, and uses exactly 9 experimental data points to determine the ion diffusion coefficients of the 7 ion species in the model.
-Another advantage of the PNP/DFT model is that it naturally computes the components of the chemical potential of ion selectivity without additional work.
-That decomposition of energies is used here to dissect Ca2+ vs. monovalent selectivity in both native and mutant RyR.
-It is found that different energy terms become important under different circumstances and in mutations energy differences between mutant and native can extend 7.5 Å beyond the region where the mutation occurred.
+The Poisson-Nernst-Planck/Density Functional Theory (PNP/DFT) model used here computes quickly (minutes for a whole current/voltage curve), computes the excess chemical potentials from thermodynamic formulas, and uses exactly nine experimental data points to determine the ion diffusion coefficients of seven ion species.
+Another advantage of the

+PNP/DFT model is that it naturally computes the components of the chemical potential of the ions.
+That decomposition is used here to dissect Ca2+ vs. monovalent selectivity in both native and mutant RyR.
+It is found that different terms are important under different circumstances.
+Also, in mutations differences between mutant and native can extend 7.5 Å beyond the mutation site.
 The results indicate the Ca2+ vs. monovalent cation selectivity in RyR is driven by the CSC mechanism.